Hope for Connection

 HOPE at a Glance

-Struggling families, and those professionals supporting them, can hold onto hope with the knowledge that the MPAS epidemic can be healed by creating or restoring secure connections with significant family members.
-For families to thrive, we need many people involved with each child, and more support surrounding families.
+Struggling families, and those professionals supporting them, can hold onto hope with the knowledge that the MPAS (Male Postpartum Abandonment Syndrome)* Epidemic can be healed.
+For families to thrive, many people need to be involved with each child, creating more support around them.

-With proper support, a couple can stay connected, individuals can tend to their personal growth work and heal any childhood trauma that surfaces with parenthood.
+With proper support, a couple can stay connected.
+Its partners can tend to their personal needs and even heal any childhood trauma that surfaces with parenthood.
 It is vital that parents and children be strongly attached.
+Sometimes this requires extra work from the partners, and they need additional support to do this work.

 See the resources section for more information about how to support families to thrive.